joshyou/savings-calculator/README.md

 Built using React and Material UI frameworks.
 Main source code is located in src/App.js.

-Two options:

 Savings calculator - calculate time left until savings goal is reached.
+Takes principal, contribution amount, contribution frequency, interest rate, and savings target as inputs.
+Can display in months or years.
+Integrated with Firebase to provide a cloud-based savings solution!!!

 Loan payoff calculator - calculate time left until loan is paid off.
+Takes balance, APR, and monthly payment as inputs.